GoogleChrome/web.dev/src/site/content/en/blog/prefers-color-scheme/index.md

 We have gone full circle with dark mode.
 In the dawn of personal computing, dark mode wasn't a deliberate choice, but purely a matter of fact:
-Monochrome Cathod-Ray Tube (CRT) computer monitors work by firing electron beams on a phosphorescent screen, and as the phospor that these early CRTs used was green, they were oftentimes referred to as
+Monochrome Cathode-Ray Tube (CRT) computer monitors work by firing electron beams on a phosphorescent screen, and as the phosphor that these early CRTs used was green, they were oftentimes referred to as
 [green screens](https://commons.wikimedia.org/wiki/File:Schneider_CPC6128_with_green_monitor_GT65,_start_screen.jpg).
 Information like text was displayed in green, and the rest of the screen was black.